Arithmetic geometry of toric varieties. Metrics, measures and heights: The Legendre-Fenchel dual of a concave function

 The classical Legendre duality of strictly concave differentiable functions can be described in terms of the gradient map $\nabla f$, \nomenclature[snabla]{$\nabla f$}{gradient of a differentiable function} called in this setting the {``Legendre transform''}.
 We will next show that the Legendre transform can be extended to the general concave case as a correspondence between convex decompositions.

 Let $f$ be a concave function on $N_{\R}$.
 The \emph{sup-differential} of $f$ at a point $u\in N_{\R}$ is defined as the set

-\nomenclature[spartial]{$\partial f$}{sup-differential of a concave function} For an arbitrary concave function, the sup-differential is a generalization of the gradient.
+if $u\in \Dom(f)$, and the empty set if $u\not\in \Dom(f)$. \nomenclature[spartial]{$\partial f$}{sup-differential of a concave function} For an arbitrary concave function, the sup-differential is a generalization of the gradient.
 In general, $\partial f(u)$ may contain more than one point, so the sup-differential has to be regarded as a multi-valued function.